Sculpture

 The Best Way to Understand Sculpture

 Are you baffled by all these weird concepts about the elements and principles of sculptural design theory?
-Don't worry, many sculptors are, too.
+Don't worry, many art critics are, too.
 The best way to understand sculpture is to look at as much of it as you can, ideally in the flesh.
 If possible, visit your nearest public art museum and take a look at some copies of Greek or Renaissance sculpture.
 This should give you a good grasp of traditional-style works.
-In addition, if feasible, visit any exhibition which includes works by sculptors like Ernst Barlach (1870-1938), Umberto Boccioni (1882-1916), Jean Arp (1886-1966), Naum Gabo (1890-1977), Alexander Calder (1898-1976), Alberto Giacometti (1901-1966), Barbara Hepworth (1903-1975), Louise Bourgeois (b.1911), Sol LeWitt (1928-2007), or Richard Serra (b.1939).
-Works by any of these modern artists should give you plenty to think about.
+In addition, if feasible, visit any exhibition which includes works by abstract sculptors like Umberto Boccioni (1882-1916), Jean Arp (1886-1966), Naum Gabo (1890-1977), Alexander Calder (1898-1976), Alberto Giacometti (1901-1966), Barbara Hepworth (1903-1975), Louise Bourgeois (1911-2010), Sol LeWitt (1928-2007), or Richard Serra (b.1939).
+Works of abstract sculpture by any of these modern artists should give you plenty to think about.

 Materials